-Roofing including roof space Repair category 2 Notes General weathering and moss growth was noted to the roof tiles.
+Roofing including roof space

+Repair category 2

+Notes Missing ridge pointing and uneven tiles noted.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair/replacement costs.
-The flat felt roof covering over the gable extension has a limited life expectancy and can fail without warning.
-Inspection at close quarters may reveal further deterioration/damage to roofing materials, especially where these are original.
-A reputable roofing contractor will be able to provide further advice.
-Loose and damaged sarking boards were evident in the roof space.